35 From 1: My Favorite Films From 2001

 an alien masquerading as a mental patient.

-As a film, K-PAX weaves through it's various "less epic" identities of E.T., Starman, and even of a fluffier version of One Flew Over The Cuckoo's Nest.
+As a film, K-PAX weaves through its various "less epic" identities of E.T., Starman, and even of a fluffier version of One Flew Over the Cuckoo's Nest.

-But, as with most sci-fi movies with the "aliens walking amongst humans to better understan humankind" theme, it tries to end with a life-lesson that teaches us more about us than it does "them".
+But, as with most sci-fi movies with the "aliens walking amongst humans to better understand humankind" theme, it tries to end with a life-lesson that teaches us more about us than it does "them".

 In this case, no matter how crazy our individualized inner-scars can make us,